-- 1. As a rule, should NAMMCO have external experts participating in all meetings dealing with issues of a potentially controversial character (such as SC assessment/endorsement of abundance estimate meetings or TTD expert meetings)? - 2.
-Who should be considered an external expert?
-Are all participants that are not a member of the specific NAMMCO committee per definition an external expert, or are there other defining criteria? - 3.
-Which participants to a meeting should NAMMCO pay for?
+- 1. As a rule, should NAMMCO have external experts participating in all meetings dealing with issues of a potentially controversial character (such as SC assessment/endorsement of abundance estimate meetings or TTD expert meetings) - Who should be considered an external expert?
+Are all participants that are not a member of the specific NAMMCO committee per definition an external expert, or are there other defining criteria Which participants to a meeting should NAMMCO pay for - 3.
+Which participants to a meeting should NAMMCO pay for